 Enter the final date of certification assistance (which may be the date of certification testing) for the Last Activity Date of the service.

 Select appropriate Completion Code.

+Successful Completion—Enter if the participant completes all assigned courses or passes appropriate training exams funded through Metrix industry-certification assistance.

+Unsuccessful Completion—Enter if the participant does not complete assigned courses or fails exams funded through Metrix industry-certification assistance.

+Dropped Out of Activity—Enter if the participant does not complete any courses or does not sit for training exam funded through Metrix industry-certification assistance.

 NLF: Boards must inform Workforce Solutions Office staff that TWC will maintain Metrix training programs in WorkInTexas.com.
 Metrix training programs are courses included in Metrix Industry Certification Tracks.

 Performance